How to Apply

 Part 9 of the Mature Applicant section on the CAO application form asks you to provide a Statement of Interest.
 There is space here for 200 words (approx.).

 In UCC, we require a more in depth Statement of Interest.
-We are looking for you to provide up to 1,500 words (if the Statement is stated as a requirement in the Mature Student Guide).
+We are looking for you to provide up to 1,500 words if the Statement is stated as a requirement (check out the entry requirements section for this information).
 This should be sent to the CAO by post, with any other documentation that you may be required to provide.

 Please note that a Statement of Interest is not needed as part of the application for every course so please check to make sure it is relevant to you.